martensson/vaban/README.md

 This is still an early version but its fully working and more features are planned.

+Soon to come is support for authentication and both varnish 3 and 4.

 ## Install Vaban:

 **Compile Vaban**